nuno-c-afonso/Dependable-Password-Manager/README.md

 1. Start by making the installation of the Server;
 2. Check if the server is currently running;
 3. On Proj-SEC16-17/Client, run: mvn clean install exec:java.

+## Demo of the attacks

+1. Confirm that the keystores were previously generated;
+2. Run: ./demo_server.sh;
+3. On other terminal, run: ./demo_client_handlers.sh;
+4. Navigate through the menus to perform the different attacks.